American Randy Gardner holds the record for the longest ever scientifically documented intentional period without sleep.

 In fact he suffered paranoia, hallucinations, moodiness and a whole host of psychological problems, many described below.

-It’s just he did not notice many of the problems: that’s how sleep deprivation gets you.
+It’s just he did not notice many of the problems: that’s how lack of sleep gets you.

-Here are 10 of the most profound psychological effects of sleep deprivation, on top of the fact that it feels horrible.
+Here are 10 of the most profound psychological effects of lack of sleep, on top of the fact that it feels horrible.

 1. Sleepy brains work harder